HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install.md

 To ensure proper communications a DNS entry should be in place.
 An IP address would be usually only used in test environments.

-Edit the file `/opt/hcl/domino/backup/veeam/restore_db.sh` to bind the restore_db.sh script to your Veeam server.
+Edit the file `/opt/hcl/domino/backup/veeam/restore_db.sh` and `/opt/hcl/domino/backup/veeam/restore_post.sh` configure to your Veeam server connection.

 The `VEEAM_SERVER_SSH` variable should point to the user specified on the Veeam server side ( usually `notes` ) @ the DNS name of the Veeam server as shown in the following example.